nicoverbruggen/NickelDissolve/README.md

 # NickelDissolve

-> [!WARNING]
+> [!IMPORTANT]
-> **Initial, experimental release.** Officially supported on the Kobo **Libra Colour**, **Clara Colour**, and **Clara BW**.
-Other devices (including the older Libra 2 and Clara 2E) are **⚠️ not officially supported**: the mod still installs and can run on them, but it may not work, and its settings entry shows it as unsupported.
-Behaviour and configuration may still change.
-It's reversible and shouldn't brick your device (see [Is it safe?](#is-it-safe)), but there are no guarantees.
+> Due to hardware restrictions, this mod is officially only supported on the Kobo **Libra Colour**, **Clara Colour**, and **Clara BW**.
+Older devices are not officially supported.
+The mod is reversible and shouldn't brick your device (see [Is it safe?](#is-it-safe)), but there are no guarantees.
+Always make a backup first.

-NickelDissolve gives your Kobo a **Kindle-style page-turn animation**: instead of the whole page changing at once, the new page sweeps in from the side as a smooth band-wipe.
+This mod gives your Kobo a **Kindle-style page-turn animation**: instead of the whole page changing at once, the new page sweeps in from the side as a smooth band-wipe.

-See it in action: **[short demo video](https://www.youtube.com/shorts/viUPrkyF2Yg)**.
+See it in action on a Kobo Clara BW: **[short demo video](https://www.youtube.com/shorts/viUPrkyF2Yg)**.

 ## What it does